-Once you’ve prioritized, your talent strategy statements should be big, bold and relatively specific.
+Once you’ve prioritized, your talent strategy statements should be big, bold, and relatively specific.
 Increase company engagement by 5%.
 Close behavior gaps in every high potential Director.
 Have 2 real “ready now” successors for every critical role.
-Reduce turnover of highest potential talent by 50%.
+Reduce turnover of the highest potential talent by 50%.
 These are the promises that you’re making to the organization and should reflect your confidence and capability to achieve great things.

 - Strategy, then Tactics: With your three bold strategic promises in place, it’s time to get realistic about how you’re going to achieve them.
-To our point above, a three-year plan is reasonable for many business, so your strategy needs to describe which tactics you’ll use each year to deliver on your promises.
+To our point above, a three-year plan is reasonable for many businesses, so your strategy needs to describe which tactics you’ll use each year to deliver on your promises.
 Those tactics should be the primary activities that will enable the strategy.

 For example, if the strategy promise is “Have 2 ‘ready now’ successor for every critical role,” tactics might include “Create production line for general manager development” or “Promote and move all Level 2 GMs to Level 3 one year before planned.”
 Those tactics might be considered strategy steps in a weaker talent strategy, but a well-written strategy recognizes that they’re just actions to achieve a larger goal.

 Identify which tactics you plan to apply in each of the next three years.
 With these steps completed, your draft talent strategy is complete, but it’s not yet done.

 You’ve carefully identified the talent plan that will support business success.
 Now it’s time to shoot holes in it.
 Spend an hour mercilessly identifying everything that could go wrong and developing strategies to address those issues.
 It can be helpful to classify potential issues into money, people, process, and technology.